Watterpstra/gvsu-cis350_LTB/docs/proposal-template.md

 Team members: William Terpstra, Wyatt Baker, Andrew Lee

 # Introduction
-* Our goal is to create a 2d Platformer game which has a Wild west theme with undead enemies.
+* Our goal is to create a 2D Platformer game which has a Wild West theme with undead enemies.
-* We will be using the Unity game engine as our platform and iterating off of the standard 2d template that is provided.
+* We will be using the Unity game engine as our platform and iterating off of the standard 2D template that is provided.
 * There will be 5 levels that will each take the player 5 minutes to get through.
-* there shall be 10 different weapons to use, the weapons will have unlimited ammo with a time-based reload schedule.
+* There shall be 10 different weapons to use, the weapons will have unlimited ammo with a time-based reload schedule.
-* The game shall work on Windows and Mac based devices
+* The game shall work on Windows and Mac based devices.

 # Anticipated Technologies

-We will look to be using Unity as out development platform.
+We will look to be using Unity as our development platform.
-We will also be using the Unity Sprite editor to help make the various characters, enemies, and weapons
+We will also be using the Unity Sprite editor to help make the various characters, enemies, and weapons.

 # Method/Approach

 We will go through and learn the Unity platform as much as possible, and proceed with development of the game threreafter.
-Funcitonality will be out first priority, while level design and sprites may be added on given we have time.
+Functionality will be out first priority, while level design and sprites may be added on given we have time.
 Revision will happen once all functionality and basic sprites/themes have been implemented.

 # Estimated Timeline